ossamaabdein/fincart-task/README.md

 - `components/`: Reusable UI components, including cart and product-related components.
 - `store/`: Zustand store for managing global state.
 - `utils/`: Utility functions for API integration and other reusable logic.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deployment

-The application can be deployed on platforms like [Vercel](https://vercel.com) for production use.
-Follow the [Next.js deployment guide](https://nextjs.org/docs/app/building-your-application/deploying) for more details.